 Nevertheless, in order to ensure the most effective protection of their rights, it is paramount that patent owners adopt preventative strategies, including efficient monitoring systems.
 One of the most effective preventative strategies is to establish a customs watch system by filing a general request with the Central Customs Directorate.
 Customs will notify the patent owner or its representatives when suspected infringing goods are intercepted.
 The patent owner must initiate court proceedings within 10 days of notification.
 This term can be extended by another 10 days.
 If an agreement is reached between the patent owner and the holder or owner of the infringing goods, Customs can order the immediate destruction of the counterfeit goods via a simplified procedure, without the need for court proceedings.
 In such cases, if the owner of the goods does not expressly oppose the destruction within 10 days, its agreement is presumed.

-Pre-trial What are the stages in the litigation process leading up to a full trial?
-There is no requirement under Greek law to contact the defendant before initiating court proceedings.
-Patent owners may directly file a preliminary or main proceeding action against the patent infringer.
+Until recently, there was no requirement under Greek law to contact the defendant before initiating court proceedings.
+However, pursuant to a new law – which came into force in January 2018 – from October 17 2018, mediation will be compulsory in legal disputes that arise from patent, trademark and industrial design infringement.
+It remains to be seen how the new rules will be implemented and in which way the new practice will change the landscape of patent litigation.
+According to current practice, patent owners may directly file a preliminary or main proceeding action against the patent infringer.
 However, patent owners usually send a warning letter to the infringer before initiating court proceedings.
 Greek patent infringers often cease infringement when they receive a strong warning letter.

-How easy is it for defendants to delay proceedings and how can plaintiffs prevent them from doing so?
-As no pre-trial proceedings exist in Greece, defendants have no means to delay the filing of court actions.
-However, certain aspects of the Greek judicial system previously allowed defendants to cause significant delays to infringement proceedings.
+As no pre-trial proceedings existed in Greece until now, defendants had no means to delay the filing of court actions.
+However, the newly introduced compulsory mediation will bring changes in this respect.
+Certain aspects of the Greek judicial system previously allowed defendants to cause significant delays to infringement proceedings.
 Court hearings were often scheduled up to a year after the action was filed and postponed ex officio.
 Moreover, defendants had several options to delay proceedings further.
 For example, the courts routinely granted a defendant’s first request for a postponement.
 It was thus generally agreed that efforts were needed to expedite court proceedings.
-With the introduction of the new Civil Proceeding Rules, which came into force on January 1 2016, a defendant’s opportunity to postpone proceedings has been significantly limited.
+With the introduction of the Civil Proceeding Rules, which came into force on January 1 2016, a defendant’s opportunity to postpone proceedings has been significantly limited.
 Nevertheless – especially due to the backlog of pending cases –significant delays are still possible.
 Further, there is still a concern that the potential appointment of technical court experts might cause delays in excess of 18 months.
 As such, patent owners should initiate preliminary proceedings so that the court can impose a cease and desist order on the defendant until a binding decision in the main proceeding has been issued.